linked-art/linked.art/docs/model/collection/index.md

 ### Archives

-Set is used extensively in the model for [Archives](/model/archives/).
+The Set class is used extensively to model [Archives](/model/archives/).

 ### Auction Lots